Gamesharing on PS5

 How to Turn On PlayStation 5 Console Sharing

-1. The very first step is to ensure that your PlayStation Network Account, likely your personal account, is open at all times.
+1. The first step is to ensure that your PlayStation Network Account, likely your account, is always open.

 2. Next, go to the PlayStation 5’s dashboard and choose Settings.

-3. Tap the triangle to access the gear icon located in the top right corner of the screen.
+3. Tap the triangle to access the gear icon in the screen’s top right corner.

 4. After that, choose “Users and Accounts.”